Émile Legault

-Émile Legault (born April 10, 2000) is a Canadian soccer player who plays as a defender.
+Émile Legault (born April 10, 2000) is a Canadian soccer player who plays as a defender who plays for CS Mont-Royal Outremont in Ligue1 Québec.

 Early life

 Legault was born in Longueuil, Quebec, and grew up in nearby Saint-Lambert.
 He began playing soccer at age four with local club AS Saint-Lambert.

 Club career

 Auxerre

 Legault moved to France with his mother at age twelve, where he was recruited by the academy of Ligue 2 side AJ Auxerre.
 Initially a forward, Legault converted first to a central midfielder and then to a full-back while at Auxerre.
 In 2016, he joined the club's U-17 squad.

 Pacific FC

 On April 25, 2019, Legault signed with Canadian Premier League side Pacific FC.
 He made his professional debut for the club on May 1 against Valour FC and would make a total of thirteen league appearances that season.
 On November 4, 2019, the club announced it would not be exercising Legault's contract option for next season.